 Sarita is a 100%-owned project located in the SW of the Deseado Massif, an area recognised for high grade epithermal silver mineralisation.
-The project is situated 10 kilometres along strike to the NW from the Mina Martha silver mine (Hunt Mining Corporation) and 25 kilometres from the Manantial Espejo mine (Pan American Silver Corporation).
+The project is situated 10 km along strike to the NW from the Mina Martha silver mine (Hunt Mining Corporation) and 25 km from the Manantial Espejo mine (Pan American Silver Corporation).
 The project was acquired from Barrick Gold Corporation during 2007.

 - Located in the silver rich, SW domain of the Deseado Massif, Santa Cruz Province, Argentina